PhilipYip1988/python-tutorials/007_programming_constructs_with_code_blocks/readme.md

 ![img_186](./images/img_186.png)

-When called without any input arguments, the default value will be used, this can be overridden using the keyword input argument and assigning it to a new value.
+When called without any input arguments, the default value will be used, this can be overridden using the named input argument and assigning it to a new value.
 Alternatively the new value can be supplied positionally:

 ```
 plural()